How to Care for Custom Printed and Embroidered Apparel

 Washing Your Custom Merchandise

-Unless your garment is heavily soiled, for most of your washing needs a cold water cycle will be more than enough to clean your laundry.
-The cold water will help to prevent colour fading from both the print and the fabric.
+| Cold Water Unless your garment is heavily soiled, for most of your washing needs, a cold water cycle will be more than enough to clean your laundry.
+The cold water will help to prevent colour fading from both the print and the fabric. |

-For the first few cycles we definitely recommend washing your branded merch with like-colours.
-Washing with like-fabrics will also help to prevent pilling or other damage.
+| Like Colours and fabrics For the first few cycles, we definitely recommend washing your branded merch with like-colours.
+Washing with like fabrics will also help to prevent pilling or other damage. |

 Remember to use gentle detergents only and do not use bleach, softeners or harsh detergents/chemicals as this might cause your print to crack, peel, fade or wear faster as well.